 - Additional information about you and your household

 The IRS suggests entering a large suggested payment amount, if possible, since your unpaid balance will continue to accrue penalties and interest until you pay it off.
-If you don’t list a payment amount for the agreement, the IRS will determine the amount by dividing what you owe by 72 months.
+If you don’t list a payment amount for the agreement, the IRS will determine the amount by dividing what you owe by 120 months (or the number of months until the CSED if fewer).

 You may not want this agreement to extend that long, so think through the amount you can realistically afford each month.
 Talk to a tax attorney when you’re not sure what to do when completing Form 9465.